 The U K Government has announced that the earliest age you can take your pension will increase from age 55 to 57 with effect from 6 April 2028.
 This does not apply if you have to take your pension early due to ill health.

 You could be protected from this increase if you joined the L G P S in Scotland before 4 November 2021.
 You could also be protected if you transferred a previous pension into the L G P S if certain conditions are met.
-However, you will only be able to use this protection when you take your L G P S pension if the L G P S rules allow you to take your pension before age 57.
+However, you will only be able to use this protection if the L G P S rules allow you to take your pension before age 57.

 The Scottish Government makes the L G P S rules.
 It has not yet confirmed if it will allow members who qualify for protection to take their L G P S pension before age 57, from 6 April 2028.